inex/ixp-manager-docs-md/docs/features/docstore.md

 Please note that all actions except for viewing and downloading files are restricted to super users.

-The general directory store is accessible:
+The general document store is accessible:

-* for super admins: via the *Directory Store* left-hand menu option under *IXP ADMIN ACTIONS*.
+* for super admins: via the *Document Store* left-hand menu option under *IXP ADMIN ACTIONS*.
-* for all users, via the *Directory Store* menu item in the *Customer / Member Information* menu at the top of the page.
+* for all users, via the *Document Store* menu item in the *Customer / Member Information* menu at the top of the page.

-The per-member directory store is accessible:
+The per-member document store is accessible:

-* for super admins: under the *Directory Store* left-hand menu option in the *IXP ADMIN ACTIONS* section. **This is particularly useful as only members with documents will be listed.**
+* for super admins: under the *Document Store* left-hand menu option in the *IXP ADMIN ACTIONS* section. **This is particularly useful as only members with documents will be listed.**
 * for all users, via the *Documents* tab in the member's own portal or the administrators customer overview page.
 The latter is where administrators would add files or directories for the first time.

 In the following sections, we use screenshots from the general document store but will highlight and specific differences for the per-member document store.